|

 Hyunsik Jeon

-I am currently a Postdoctoral Researcher in the Dept. of Computer Science and Engineering at University of California San Diego, where I am advised by Prof. Julian McAuley.
+I recently spent two wonderful postdoctoral years at the Dept. of Computer Science and Engineering of UC San Diego, where I was fortunate to work with Prof. Julian McAuley.

 I received my Ph.D. and M.Sc. from the Dept. of Computer Science and Engineering at Seoul National University, where I was advised by Prof. U Kang.

-I also obtained my B.Sc. from the Dept. of Computer Science and Engineering at Hanyang University.
+I obtained my B.Sc. from the Dept. of Computer Science and Engineering at Hanyang University.

 |